contrivancecompanychicago/cosine-game-forum-harlowe/README.md

  * Fixed a crash caused by completely empty 'header', 'footer', 'startup', 'debug-header', 'debug-footer' and 'debug-startup' passages.
  * Fixed a bug where a `(replace:)` call targeting the hook containing it (including special hook names like `?passage`) would cause all subsequent macros and expressions to be ignored (similar to what would happen if a `(go-to:)` was used).
    * Note: since the aforementioned behaviour is arguably more intuitive than the 3.2 behaviour, it is possible that this fix will be intentionally reverted in 4.0.
 As of right now, it is considered a 3.2 compatibility bug.
+ * Fixed a bug where, whenever a hook was shown or inserted into the passage at the same time as a dialog box (such as those created by `(dialog:)`) appeared, then existing enchantments wouldn't apply to that hook.
  * Debug Mode: Fixed enchantments created using `(enchant:)` with a `via` lambda being displayed as `(undefined:)` in the Enchantments panel.

 #### Alterations